 LLM International Commercial Law

-About LLM International Commercial Law: Law and Business Intertwined
+Law and Business Intertwined

-The LLM in International Commercial Law is unique, in that LLM students can take some core and optional modules at the Law School and ICMA Centre, Henley Business School providing them with an invaluable opportunity to acquire a unique legal and financial perspective of commercial and corporate law issues.
+The LLM in International Commercial Law is unique, in that students can take core and optional modules at both the School of Law and ICMA Centre, Henley Business School providing them with an invaluable opportunity to acquire a unique legal and financial perspective of commercial and corporate law issues.
+The LLM International Commercial Law provides an overview of the main commercial law issues that arise in a multiplicity of transactions.
+It covers those aspects of law that commercial law practitioners would expect to encounter on a regular basis, including employment law, competition law, contract law and intellectual property law.

 On completion of the LLM programme, students will be expected to be able to:

-• Have an advanced knowledge and understanding of the theoretical underpinnings of commercial law in a range of areas where commercial law plays an important role.
+- Have an advanced knowledge and understanding of the theoretical underpinnings of commercial law in a range of areas where commercial law plays an important role.

-• Appreciate of the international dimensions of commercial law.
+- Appreciate of the international dimensions of commercial law.

-• Understand, critically assess and provide practical solutions to problems of the type commonly encountered in International Commercial Law.
+- Understand, critically assess and provide practical solutions to problems of the type commonly encountered in International Commercial Law.

-The overarching aim of this LLM programme is to facilitate the recognition and appreciation by students of international commercial law and permits detailed study of some aspects of law.
+The overarching aim of this LLM programme is to facilitate the recognition and appreciation by students of international commercial law and permit detailed study of some aspects of law.
 As well as specific knowledge of commercial law, students will acquire the intellectual and practical skills expected of students with a postgraduate qualification.

 The programme will also develop your practical transferable skills, including the ability to conduct independent research, both online and offline; time management, verbal and written communication, presenting and planning.